 “Over the past few years, Ballard Chalmers has consistently surprised me with effective and economic solutions to difficult briefs, especially when dealing with the upgrading and integration of legacy systems.
 Their new builds are also excellent, and I would recommend them without hesitation.”

-Client: Employee Communication & Marketing Agency
+Account Director, Employee Communication & Marketing Agency

-This client is an award-winning employee communication and full service marketing agency who specialise in marketing-led HR campaigns.
+This client is an award-winning employee communication and full-service marketing agency who specialise in marketing-led HR campaigns.
 Using their background in HR communication and marketing, their team of strategists and creatives deliver creative solutions for their clients who are large enterprises in many different industries.

 To deliver the best solutions for their clients, the agency uses well-structured project folders to maintain the assets and other client information for each of their projects.
-However, these files were sitting on an out-of-support server in their offices and with a large risk of losing access to the files, as well as no way to access these files easily when out of the office.
+However, these files were sitting on an out-of-support server in their offices with a large risk of losing access to the files, and no way to access these files easily when out of the office.

 An initial idea of the structure for each of these sites was set up and also a basic theme to utilise the corporate colours and font.
-With SharePoint Online, we recommend not to customise the site to a large degree so that it would continue to work as Microsoft makes updates, but incorporate brand identity elements such as the logo, colours and fonts to ensure that it felt familiar.
-The other key item needed was an external facing area where files could be shared with their clients to in order to collaborate.
+With SharePoint Online, we recommend not to customise the site to a large degree so that it continues to work as Microsoft makes updates, but incorporating brand identity elements such as the logo, colours and fonts ensured that it felt familiar.
+The other key item needed was an external-facing area where files could be shared with their clients in order to collaborate.

 - Create client sites – use PowerShell scripts with PnP PowerShell to create all the sites.

-- Implement Excel file – create a file to map the current list of folders (extracted with PowerShell) to which sites they should go to and using the SharePoint Migration Tool to do the actual migration, as well as any further incremental updates.
+- Implement Excel file – create a file to map the current list of folders (extracted with PowerShell) to which sites they should go to and use the SharePoint Migration Tool to do the actual migration, as well as any further incremental updates.